Tooth Extraction Costs: With & Without Insurance

 - You have irreparable tooth decay and cavities.

-- Your dentist’s experience and skill level.
+- Your dentist’s experience and skill level: Some specialists may charge more for additional expertise or experience.

-Costs for different types of extractions.
+Costs for Different Types of Extractions

 Impacted teeth, including wisdom teeth, will cost more because the operation is more complicated.
 You could spend up to $500 per tooth if they are impacted.